More Resources

 Binder

-A temporary agreement stating that an insurance policy is in effect, often used to protect the insured when it’s not possible to endorse the policy immediately.
+A temporary agreement stating that an insurance policy is in effect, often used to protect the insured when policy documents can’t be issued immediately.

 Conditions